-Assessment of synthesis NDVI for the 2nd dekad of May 2025 The NDVI distribution for this dekad shows high greenness over most parts of the country.
+Assessment of synthesis NDVI for the 3rd dekad of May 2025 The NDVI distribution for this dekad shows high greenness over most parts of the country.
 However, low NDVI values were observed in certain areas.
 Specifically, South West Ethiopia, South Ethiopia, Sidama, Gambella, Central Ethiopia, Somali and Oromia regions exhibit high to moderate greenness.
 In contrast, Afar, Amhara and Tigray region show low to bare greenness.
 (Refer to the actual figure above for detailed visualization.)
-Comparison with the Climatological Normal A comparison between the current dekad and the climatological normal shows a small to large increase in greenness in over all the country except some pocket areas of Amhara, Benshangul Gumiz, Oromia, Afar and Somali regions.
+Comparison with the Climatological Normal A comparison between the current dekad and the climatological normal shows a small to large decrease in greenness in most of the country except some pocket areas of Amhara, Benshangul Gumiz, Oromia, South West Ethiopia, Afar and Somali regions.